Jack Buck: St. Louis Cardinals

-After Caray was fired by the Cardinals following the 1969 season, Buck ascended to the team's lead play-by-play role (1969 was also the year that Jack Buck divorced his first wife Alyce Larson—whom he had married in 1948 and had six children with—and married his second wife, Carole Lintzenich, who gave birth to their son Joe Buck in the same year).
+After Caray was fired by the Cardinals following the 1969 season, Buck ascended to the team's lead play-by-play role.

 Smith corks one into right, down the line!
 It may go!! ...
 Go crazy, folks!
 Go crazy!
 It's a home run, and the Cardinals have won the game, by the score of 3 to 2, on a home run by the Wizard!
 Go crazy!